-Obesity has reached epic proportions in the United States and currently, almost 70% of American adults are overweight or obese.
-There are currently a few prescription drugs available that are used as a part of a medical weight loss program that can help individuals lose more weight than they would be able to with diet and exercise alone.
+Obesity has reached epic proportions in the United States and currently, almost 70% of American adults have a higher body weight.
+Currently, a few prescription drugs are available as part of a medical weight loss program that can help individuals lose more weight than they could with diet and exercise alone.

 One of these medications is Saxenda® and while it can help with weight loss, like any medication, it comes with side effects.
 This article will discuss an overview of Saxenda, some benefits, and some side effects users should be aware of.

 Saxenda is the prescription drug Liraglutide which is a glucagon-like peptide-1 receptor agonist (GLP-1).
 Liraglutide has been used in the U.S. to treat type 2 diabetes under the brand name Victoza since 2010.
 It is approved in higher doses as Saxenda to treat obesity through a supervised medical weight loss program.

 Most often, when doctors prescribe medication for any illness, they do so based on the determination that the long-term benefits of the medication outweigh the associated risks.